wpmetabox/docsv2/docs/tutorials/create-recipes-meta-box-bricks.md

 import LiteYouTubeEmbed from 'react-lite-youtube-embed';
 import 'react-lite-youtube-embed/dist/LiteYouTubeEmbed.css';

-We’re going to create a recipe page using Meta Box and Bricks.
+We’re going to **create a recipe page** using **Meta Box** and **Bricks**.
 This page is a singular page of a custom post type and includes information that is stored in custom fields created with Meta Box.

 The image below is a specific example.